EC528-Fall-2023/ChRIS/README.md

 - #### Prometheus: Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels which can be sent to Grafana for visualization.

+#### LGTM Stack Alternatives
-Although using this observability stack setup is our foremost design choice, we have researched using OpenSource as our observability stack and chose not to use it for the sake of implementing a more general platform used now in industry so that our automated deployment may be useful for other teams and projects.
+Although using this observability stack setup is our foremost design choice, we have researched into OpenObservability and the ELK (Elasticsearch, Logstash, Kibana) observability stacks as possible alternatives.
+OpenObservability is advertised as a simpler, cheaper alternative to traditional Observability stacks.
+Although it's marketed as being easier to deploy and cheaper for storage, we ultimately decided not to use it because it is relatively new and so it would lack the documentation and support that more widely-used Observability stacks like LGTM have.

+For ELK, one of its most prominent features is efficient log parsing by content.
+Although this was something that may be interesting to implement, we ultimately chose to go with the LGTM Observability stack because of the better flexibility it offers, as well as because of the ELK stack's focus on log analytics.

 ### Generating Visualizations of Observability Data (Metrics, Logs, Traces):